pejdavies1606/wof_origins/README.md

   + From Extra Origins
     + Small Appetite: You can survive without food for quite some time.
   + From Mystic
-    + Powered Flight: Use the forward key while gliding to flap your wings.
+    + Powered Flight: Use the jump key while gliding to flap your wings.
   + From Penglin
     + Unwieldy (ranged): You can not use bows and crossbows.
   + From Swamp Monster